wemersoncesar/big-data-engineer-test/MyExperience.md

 This part of assessment was interesting and really near from real problems that we can face daily.
 <br>
 The solution of this part is quite simple and have few steps:
-<br>    1) Upload the file directory to HDFS located in /tmp
+<br>    1) The method `uploadDataFilesToHiveDir` gets the local files and put to HDFS located in /linkit/data-spark and add the file names as a path e.g. /linkit/data-spark/drivers/drivers.csv
-<br>    2) List files into directory and create a Map of DataFrames
+<br>    2) List files into directory and create a Map of DataFrames.
 <br>    3) Rename columns to replace dash sign (-) to underscore (_)
         symbol (** Hive doesn't support dash in column name).
  <br>   4) After the DF is prepared, the method `createORCTableForEachCSV` will create a External Table (if not exist)
  and save the files as ORC into the destination path

- After the tables are already created,  the method getTable will return the DataFrame required by parameter, in this case, drivers and timesheet.
+ After the tables are already created, the method `getTable` will return the Hive table as DataFrame, in this case, drivers and timesheet (separately).

 <br> The Drivers and Timesheet dataframes are joind and the columns Hours_logged and Miles_logged are summed.